-- Technical Proposal: Two (2) copies on electronic storage devices (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Technical Proposal) and two (2) printed original copies - Financial Proposal: Two (2) copies on electronic storage devices (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Financial Proposal) and two (2) printed original copies
+- Technical Proposal: One (1) electronic storage device (USB) clearly marked with the proposal number and name, firm name and what is included (Technical Proposal) and One (1) printed original. - Financial Proposal: One (1) electronic storage device (USB) clearly marked with the proposal number and name, firm name and what is included (Financial Offer) and One (1) printed original.